4 Days in Central Switzerland (Bern and Lucerne Itinerary)

 Blog Design Related Posts

-If you’re on the hunt for more stunning destinations in the Alps, Salzburg and Innsbruck are my top recommendations.
+If you can extend your Switzerland trip for a couple more days, check out my 6-Day Switzerland itinerary that is focused at Bernese Oberland.
+Also, if you’re on the hunt for more stunning destinations in the Alps, Salzburg and Innsbruck are my top recommendations.
 They offer experiences just as beautiful as those in Lucerne and Bern.
 To get started, take a look at my 2-day itinerary for Salzburg and my 1-day itinerary for Innsbruck.

 Leave a Reply